Banila48/Feels-on-Foot/README.md

-# 🚗 Feels on Wheels
+# 🚗 Feels on Foot

 Inspired by the popular [Drive and Listen website](https://driveandlisten.herokuapp.com/)